sveitser/espresso-network/README.md

 4. Use the hash of the transaction generated in step two when calling the function `newFinalizedState` in order to obtain the gas profile.

-## Misc

-### Authenticate with GitHub container registry

-This is only necessary to fetch private images.

-- Go to your github profile
-- Developer Settings > Personal access tokens > Personal access tokens (classic)
-- Generate a new token
-  - for the scope options of the token, tick the _repo_ box.
-- Run `docker login ghcr.io --username <you_github_id> --password <your_personal_access_token>`

 # License

 ## Copyright